Our Team

 katie.mccallum@ubc.ca

-Katie joined the Community Engagement office as an Advisor in 2013, and has been managing the team since 2017.
-As Manager, Katie sets direction and supports a lean team with great ambitions where equity and justice are at the core of our purpose.
-In her role, she develops and executes university wide programming and strategies to advance reciprocal community-university engagement.
-She also supports and coordinates administrative leads across the institution around a central engagement table.
+I joined the Community Engagement office as an Advisor in 2013, and have been managing the team since 2017.
+As Director, I set direction and support a team of engagement professionals who put equity and justice at the core of their work.
+In my role, I collaborate with on and off-campus partners to develop strategies and execute programming that makes reciprocal community-university engagement across UBC easier and better supported.
+I also coordinate administrative leads across the institution around a central engagement table.

 Portrait of Kat Cureton